How Community Engagement Officers can help

 - post-prison-release accommodation

-Community Engagement Officers provide assistance in a wide range of locations.
+Community Engagement Officers and Homeless Outreach Program social workers provide assistance in a wide range of locations.
 This means that they can help you in environments where you feel comfortable and can be supported by others, including in hospitals and refuges.

 Ask at your local service centre about Community Engagement Officer and Homeless Outreach Program social work services.